rsdoiel/antennaApp/Build_a_Blog_with_Antenna_App.md

 antenna init
 ~~~

 This will result in a file called "antenna.yaml" being created.
-If you are using macOS or Linux you can type the following and see it.
+This is the main configuration file for Antenna.
+The "init" action will also create a "page.yaml" file[^1].
+This is a page generator description in YAML.
+It contains the information to take a post or list of feed items and render a web page.
+If you are using macOS or Linux you can type the following and see them.

+[^1]: The "page.yaml" can be edited to define the HTML you want to include in pages and posts.
+It can also be easily themed using the "apply" action.
+See [theme.5.md](theme.5.md) for details.

 ~~~shell
 ls -l